kuzzleio/documentation-old/src/sdk-reference/search-result/fetch-next.md

 }
 ```

-The safest way to process all documents in a collection is to retrieve them by batch to avoid memory exhaustion and possibly hitting some hard limits<sup>\[1\]</sup> from the database layer.
+The safest way to process all documents in a collection is to fetch them as a batch in order to avoid memory exhaustion and possibly hitting some hard limits<sup>\[1\]</sup> on the database layer.

 <aside class="warning">Make sure your first search request includes <code>size</code> and <code>scroll</code> parameters</aside>